This topic describes how to create pivot tables and efficiently analyze data using pivot tables.

 To add two or more fields to the same pivot table area, add the first field and then drop the second one before or after the first field in the area.

-Now our pivot table looks in the following way:
+4. Now our pivot table contains the following:

-The month details for each year may be hidden by collapsing the category name nodes to define the most profitable year.
+The film titles may be hidden by collapsing the category name nodes to define the most profitable category by month or year.
+The names of employees may be hidden by collapsing the department name.
 To sort the values in the fields, click the Sort button.
-You can also filter data, for example, to display data only for the year 1999, click the Filter icon in the ORDER_DATE (Year) field and clear all values, except the 1999.
+You can filter payment amounts, for example, to display only payment amounts in 57.
+Click the button in the payment date (Year) field and uncheck 2006 in the dialog box.
+For more information about managing data in the pivot table, refer to Managing a Pivot Table topic.

-If required, you can apply conditional styles to the pivot table to better process the data.
-For example, you may need to quickly see what months of a year were the most profitable.
+5. If required, you can apply conditional styles to the pivot table to better process the data.
+For example, you may need to quickly see what films brought monthly revenue higher than $40.